 This guide includes references to publications from Air Conditioning Contractors of America (ACCA) and provides reminder/tips regarding code requirements and steps in the design process.
 It is intended to reinforce what was covered in City-sponsored contractor trainings 2011, 2012 and 2013.
-Useful companions to this guide are the training slide sets and the 2011/2012 training handout ("Residential Mechanical Systems Design" class), available by contacting Doug Swartz at Fort Collins Utilities (contact information below).
+Useful companions to this guide are the training slide sets and the 2011/2012 training handout ("Residential Mechanical Systems Design" class), available by contacting Kim DeVoe at Fort Collins Utilities (contact information below).
+When consulting those resources, be aware that a few code details have changed (next paragraph).

-This guide has been updated to reflect common problems observed in submittals reviewed during 2012 and resultant changes made to the mechanical design submittal requirements in March 2013.
+This guide has been updated to reflect common problems observed in past submittals, resultant changes made to the submittal requirements in March 2013 and small changes in code requirements with the City's adoption of the 2012 I-Codes in 2014.

 Many tips have been included to help you check your own results.
 See references regarding available tools that help in this regard.